Skip to menu Skip to content Skip to footer

 Dr Reza Arab is a Lecturer in Applied Linguistics at the School of Languages and Cultures.
 His expertise lies in pragmatics, cultural linguistics, and intercultural communication, with a focus on how humour, metaphor, and language practices shape belonging, identity, and interaction across cultural and institutional contexts.

 His research spans historical pragmatics, contrastive semantics, and discourse analysis, particularly in national and Indigenous settings.
 He has led and contributed to projects on humour in prison discourse, media representations, and political communication.
-Dr Arab also contributes to the English as an International Language (EIL) major at UQ.
+Dr Arab is also the major convenor for English as an International Language (EIL) at UQ.

 I am currently an Honorary Fellow at The University of Queensland and a postdoc at UCLA and Stanford.
 I am a marine community ecologist and marine spatial planner.
 My research focuses on understanding the impacts of marine heatwaves on kelp forest ecosystems.
 I also research the role of marine protected areas and other effective area-based conservation measures for providing climate resilience and designing networks of climate-smart marine protected areas.
 I support conservation initiatives with NGOs, parks, and fishers, and teach decision tools such as Marxan.
 My heart remains in my beautiful Costa Brava, Spain (Catalonia), where I do my best to support conservation.
 I am a naive dreamer, and I know future generations will dive into healthy kelp forests and thriving marine ecosystems.